 When it comes to insuring your coach, there are two types of liability to think about:

 This is not a legal requirement, but it covers your business against third party claims resulting from personal injury, death and/or damage to property.

 If you employ anybody as part of your business, then employers' liability is required by law.

 Coach Insurance – Useful FAQs

 Yes, although passenger liability purely covers passengers whilst onboard should you be involved in an accident.
-Public liability is required for everything else, such as injuries sustained getting on and off the coach, to other members of the public and their property.
+Public liability insurance is required for everything else, such as injuries sustained by members of the public and their property whilst getting on and off the coach.

 There are lots of options when it comes to classic coach insurance, many of which depend on usage.
 For example:

 - Is your classic coach purely used for pleasure, rallies or exhibitions?
 Then a limited mileage policy could be the best policy for you.

 - Do you use your classic coach to carry passengers for special events such as weddings or corporate events?
 This would mean that you need a hire and reward policy.

 Using an insurer that specialises in classic vehicle insurance can have numerous benefits such as agreed value policies, cover for modifications, laid up cover and discounts for owners and enthusiasts club members.